optuna/optuna-dashboard/CONTRIBUTING.md

 The release process(compiling TypeScript files, packaging Python distributions and uploading to PyPI) is fully automated by GitHub Actions.

-1. Replace `optuna_dashboard.version.__version__` to the next version.
+1. Replace `optuna_dashboard.version.__version__` to the next version (e.g. 0.8.0).
-2. Create a git tag and push it to GitHub.
+2. Create a git tag (e.g. v0.8.0) and push it to GitHub.
 If succeeded, GitHub Action will build sdist/wheel packages and create a draft GitHub release.
-3. Edit a GitHub release, generate release note, and mark "Create [a discussion](https://github.com/optuna/optuna-dashboard/discussions/categories/announcements) for this release" checkbox.
+3. Edit a GitHub release, generate release note, write highlights of this release if needed, and mark "Create [a discussion](https://github.com/optuna/optuna-dashboard/discussions/categories/announcements) for this release" checkbox.
 Then make it publish.
 GitHub Action will release the new version to PyPI.